www.free-world-maps.com

 Tuition fees

-Tuition fees are 9,000 EUR per year for students from Partner countries (largely outside Europe) and 4,500 EUR per year for students from Programme countries (largely European).
+Tuition fees are 9,000 EUR per year for students from Third Countries not associated to the Erasmus+ Programme (largely outside Europe) and 4,500 EUR per year for students from EU Member States and Third Countries associated to the Erasmus+ Programme (largely in Europe).
 Self-funded students will receive a restitution of 500 EUR for each 4500 EUR paid.
 Tuition fees are to be paid to the coordinating institute an include consortium enrolment fees and the insurance cost.
 The tuition fees do not include costs related to visa and preparatory documents, accommodation, additional insurance costs, living expenses and travel and transportation costs.
 However, EC-funded students have additional cost coverage.Find more information here.

 Scholarships